ibm-cloud-docs/CDN/limits-and-max-values.md

 {: #what-is-the-largest-file-size-that-can-be-delivered-through-akamai-cdn}

 Attempts to retrieve or deliver files larger than 1.8GB will receive a `403 Access Forbidden` response for the default performance configuration.
 If Large File Optimization is enabled, file downloads up to 320GB are possible.

+## What is the maximum size for the origin response headers?
+{: #what-is-the-maximum-size-for-the-orignin-response-headers}

+The maximum response header size is 16KB.
+In case certain origins try to set cookies that are too large for the client to return in subsequent requests, Akamai sets this limit in the edge servers.
+If the response headers are larger than 16KB, the request will get a `502 Bad Gateway` response.

+## What is the maximum size for the client's request headers?
+{: #what-is-the-maximum-size-for-the-client-request-headers}

+The maximum request headers size is 32KB.
+If the request headers are larger than 32KB, the Akamai edge server will return a `400 Bad Request` response.